Kong/docs.konghq.com/app/enterprise/2.2.x/plugin-development/distribution.md

 For a Kong node to be able to use the custom plugin, the custom plugin's Lua sources must be installed on your host's file system.
-There are multiple ways of doing so: via LuaRocks from the created `rock`, via LuaRocks from source, or manually.
+There are multiple ways of doing so: using LuaRocks from the created `rock`, using LuaRocks from source, or manually.
 Choose one, then jump to the next section to configure loading the plugin.

 1. Via LuaRocks from the created 'rock'